fenago/puppet-course/quickstart/md/Lab_5.md

 You can also use the `puppet facts` command to see what facts will be available to Puppet manifests.
-This will also include any custom facts defined by third-party Puppet modules (see [Lab
+This will also include any custom facts defined by third-party Puppet modules (see Lab 7).
-7],
-[*Mastering modules*], for more information about this).

 ### Accessing hashes of facts